Program overview

 • Opportunities to specialize in various aspects of post-production.

-• Optional co-operative education opportunities for paid work terms.
+• Optional co-operative education for practical work experience.

 Featured Experiences